foopod/blog-2.0/_posts/2017-02-07-self-taught.md

 ### This is the bit where I got lost

-Right now I am certain that if something has enough documentation then I can learn it or at the very least I can try.
-But I am not sure how did I got to this point.
+Right now I am certain that if something has enough documentation then I can learn it or at least give it a decent go.
+But I am not sure how I got to this point.
 It is like all of a sudden some time ago a confidence switch turned on in my brain.
 I know I can solve problems and find answers.

 So what is that?